When Might Domestic Violence Charges Get Dismissed?

 - Social media posts; and

 What Is the Best Way to Fight Domestic Violence-Related Charges?

 Since every domestic violence case is unique, there’s no standard defense for fighting such charges.
 This is why it’s so important to seek legal counsel.

 A strategic lawyer will have the resources to conduct an investigation that yields the evidence needed to build your defense.
 What’s more, your attorney will handle all correspondence with the prosecutor while protecting your rights at every stage of the proceedings.

 Speak with a New York Criminal Defense Attorney

 If you’re facing domestic violence-related charges, turn to Jack M. Sanchez at LoTempio P.C.
 Law Group.
-A member of the Erie County Bar Association and New York State Defender’s Association, Mr. Sanchez is well-versed at fighting charges for violent crimes.
+A member of the Erie County Bar Association and New York State Defender’s Association, Mr. Sanchez has been fighting charges for violent crimes for a number of years.
 Call 716-855-3761 or fill out our Contact Form to schedule a free consultation with a criminal defense lawyer in New York.